-Nature of the Event/Emergency Basically, what is the emergency.
-Assess the Immediate Emergency Describe the conditions, what is going on and the potential aspects to prepare for.
-Immediate Actions Identify actions to mitigate the emergency and contend with potential or impending conditions - It is important to evaluate the potential impacts of the emergency event on other components of the system, as this may result in the need for additional emergency measures.
-Notifications Identify the notifications that will be needed for the various emergency events Mitigations Identify the mitigations in place to avert the emergency.
+Nature of the Basically, what is the emergency.
+Event/Emergency A (1 Assess the Describe the conditions, what is going on and the potential aspects to Immediate prepare for.
+Emergency Identify actions to mitigate the emergency and contend with potential or impending conditions Assess the impacts It is important to evaluate the potential impacts of the emergency event on to the entire system other components of the system, as this may result in the need for additional (Water source, emergency measures. pumping systems, storage, distribution components) Notifications Identify the notifications that will be needed for the various emergency events.
+Mitigations Identify the mitigations in place to avert the emergency.
 Will these be sufficient?
 Do they need to be updated?
 This is particularly important to review after an emergency event.
 Follow-up Actions Some things can be said over and over again!
 Verify your equipment and safety devices are reset and ready for proper operation.
 Conduct a post emergency review.
 Update ERP as needed

 Examples of several specific events have been provided.
 Narratives for the identified hazards, how they may impact your system's components, and your system's response must be prepared and included in Section 6 of your ERP.
 All information should be customized to reflect your system's needs.
+Templates for common water system emergencies are provided.
+In the event any of these do not apply to your system, please note it is not applicable.
+Consider providing a rationale as to why it does not apply to your system.